onurpolattimur/Microkernel-Operating-System-with-i8080/README.md

  -  If an instruction does not find its operand in memory or it is not in memory, it causes a page fault
  -  The programs  use virtual addresses, so each address is translated
 ***

+ - Static scope, static binding, strongly typed, …
+ - **Keywords**:
+	 -  `and, or, not, equal, append, concat, set, deffun, for, while, if, exit`
+	 -
 The paging system will have the following features
  -  The page size is 1 KBytes
- - The page table holds the following information for each page ◦ Modified bit
+ - The page table holds the following information for each page
+	 - Modified bit
-	 ◦ Referenced bit
+	 - Referenced bit
-	 ◦ Present/absent
+	 - Present/absent
-	 ◦ Page frame number
+	 - Page frame number
-	 ◦ Any other information needed by your system
+	 - Any other information needed by your system
  - The FIFO method is used as page replacement algoritm.
 This algorithm is not very efficient but it is easy to implement.

 ## About Assembly Files